youdao-cf/docs/install/cloud_controller.html.md

----
-title: install cloud_controller
----
+## prerequisites

+cloud_controller needs a database, so you'd better setup a mysql server at first. sqlite also work while developing.

 ## config note

-local_route: local ip
+local_route: fill with local ip e.g. 10.168.3.170

 nats_uri: the nats-server host and port

-db: if you are going to use mysql, the protocol string starts with mysql2, like 'mysql2://username:password@host:3306/dbname'
+db: fill with the pre if you are going to use mysql, the protocol string starts with mysql2, like 'mysql2://username:password@host:3306/dbname'

 uaa: make sure symetric_secret is the uaa jwt secret

 ## setup & start